 Plenty of wedding professionals have written to me regarding this issue, and I felt the need to address it today.
 Sometimes the best couples might just not have the right budget or even the money to hire you.

 Maybe you feel like you should be helping them but the budget just doesn’t sit well with you.
 Sometimes the low-paying clients maybe corporate events, charity events or not-for-profits.
 Regardless, you just want to help them.

 Here are a few ways you can help clients with small wedding budgets

-Create a custom service packages
+Create custom service packages

 If you really want to help a couple or a corporate client with small wedding budgets or small corporate packages, offer custom created packages.
-Create a one or two custom packages that you can offer to clients with small wedding budgets or corporate clients.
+Create one or two custom packages that you can offer to clients with small wedding budgets or corporate clients.
 Ensure you are up front and tell them you typically work with clients with much larger budgets but you will be making an exception.

 Customize a wedding package or your packages that can accommodate them.
 For example, you may only be able to work for 4 hours instead of 8 hours on their event date.
 Or you might only be able to offer non-specialty linens if they want décor services.